BrunoPinos/FormationDataAnalyst/README.md

 ### PROJECT 8 : Personal project.
 Reporting.

-Context : I have to predict presence of pathogen in samples with DNA-microarray.
+Context : I have to predict presence of pathogen in samples with datas from DNA-microarray.

 Skills acquired :